School shootings, COVID: Is mass death now tolerated in America? - NewsBreak

 “I think the evidence is unmistakable and quite clear.
 We will tolerate an enormous amount of carnage, suffering and death in the U.S., because we have over the past two years.
 We have over our history,” says Gregg Gonsalves, an epidemiologist and professor at Yale who, before that, was a leading member of the AIDS advocacy group ACT UP.
 He made his comments in an interview last week, before the latest massacre at an elementary school in Uvalde, Texas, where 21 people were killed on Tuesday, including 19 children.

 “If I thought the AIDS epidemic was bad, the American response to COVID-19 has sort of … it’s a form of the American grotesque, right?”
 Gonsalves says.
 “Really — a million people are dead?
-And you’re going to talk to me about your need to get back to normal, when for the most part most of us have been living pretty reasonable lives for the past six months?”Who were the victims of the Texas school massacre?
+And you’re going to talk to me about your need to get back to normal, when for the most part most of us have been living pretty reasonable lives for the past six months?”“It would put me in a prison cell,” Oklahoma dispensary owner alerts state to bad marijuana

 Certain communities have always borne the brunt of higher death rates in the United States.
 There are profound racial and class inequalities in the United States, and our tolerance of death is partly based on who is at risk, said Elizabeth Wrigley-Field, a sociology professor at the University of Minnesota who studies mortality.